onshape-public/app-bom/README.md

     $ cd new-repository
     $ heroku create

-To regsister the new app, please send the following information to api-support@onshape.com (the output from Heroku should produce the domain name):
+To regsister the new app, go to the Dev Portal, https://dev-portal.dev.onshape.com.
+The output from Heroku should produce the domain name:

     Application name (ex: Onshape BOM Sample)
     Application description (one sentence; ex: "Onshape BOM Sample application — source code is available.")